-- Leakage Our plan provides for 18.5% leakage reduction within the 2020 to 2025 period through increasing intensity of leakage activities, innovation, efficiency and reducing customer side leakage.
+- Leakage We share the water industry wide ambition to reduce leakage by 50% before 2050.
+Our Plan provides for 18.5% leakage reduction in the amount of water that leaks from pipes, over the 2020 to 2025 period through increasing intensity of leakage activities, innovation, efficiency and reducing customer side leakage.
 This represents an overall reduction of 30% leakage compared to our 2015 position.
-In the longer-term we will aim to achieve an overall level of 50% leakage reduction by 2045, through further innovation and efficiencies in distribution network leakage control and customer supply pipe leakage reduction. - Per Capita Consumption (PCC) Our plan sets a PCC target of 129 l/h/d by 2025 compared to our 2016/17 average consumption of 152 l/h/d, taking us towards industry leading levels.
+In the longer-term we will aim to achieve an overall level of 50% leakage reduction between 2015 and 2045, through further innovation and efficiencies in distribution network leakage control and customer supply pipe leakage reduction.
+This timescale of leakage reduction is currently five years earlier than the rest of the industry.
+We have also included further ambition to reduce leakage by a further 7% (to 57% from our 2015 position) so that we achieve 50% reduction from our 2020 target, by 2050. - Per Capita Consumption (PCC) Our Plan sets a PCC target for consumption in a 'normal year' of 129 l/h/d by 2025 compared to our 2017/18 average consumption of 152 l/h/d, taking us towards industry leading levels.
 We then propose to continue to further reduce PCC through concerted action on water efficiency and smart metering.
 This 'concerted action' is aimed at developing wider collaboration.
-It includes aspirations to reduce this further (potentially as low as 110l/h/d), depending on industry wide and policy support for demand management.
+It includes aspirations to reduce this further (potentially as low as 110l/h/d), depending on industry wide and policy support for demand management, involving measures such as mandatory water efficient labelling and retailing of white goods and fittings.